 When my package arrived I was very excited to see what they looked like, and the one thing I noticed was the flesh side had a thick cap of fat covering the meat.
 Also they were quite large for “short ribs”.
-I then reached out to Anshu for advice on which cooking method should I use to get the best results.
+I then reached out to a friend for advice on which cooking method should I use to get the best results.
 He gave me a warning that this cut of meat is very tough and should be cooked a long time, such as braising them.
 I decided to give them a long and slow cook in a Sous Vide bath.
 I would set the temperature to 133F degrees and let them rock out for about 72 hours, so they’d be done in time for Sunday dinner.
 I will also leave the cap of fat on the ribs during the process to help flavor the meat, and trim whatever is left before finishing them.
 Since camel is eaten in many of the middle eastern countries I’m sticking to that theme by using spices common in that region.
 I decided to make a BBQ sauce with the complex flavors of north Africa and the middle east.

 The end result was some of the best tasting ribs I have ever eaten.
 All of the tough tendons broke down and the meat tender.
 I did remove the remaining fat before searing the ribs.
 The only thing I missed was a little silverskin (membrane) on the bone side, but my kitchen torch fixed that problem in no time!
 The BBQ glaze was sweet and savory and ended up being a great choice for the flavor profile.
 In my opinion it resembled beef, and Emily said it reminded her of pork ribs, hmmm.
 I served these ribs with cumin-spiced spinach (recipe below), Basmati rice, and fresh Naan.
 Enjoy!
 (As an alternative to camel this same recipe is great for beef ribs as well.)
-UPDATE : Sous Vide Cookbook will be released late 2018, it’s now available for preorder at in the links below after the recipe.
+UPDATE : Sous Vide Cookbook will be released late 2018, it’s now available for order at the link below after the recipe.

 For the ribs: